 The church of St. George (Sveti Đurađ).

 The big summer villa of the Ragusan family of ship builders Stjepović - Skočibuha was built in the 16. century, right at the centre of the cove.
 The estate is equipped with watchtowers from which the guards used to detect coming pirate ships and defended the property from attacks.

 A view towards our property, the house with the open windows, the connecting terrace and another building with a rooftop belvedere window.

 Apartments Kate property facade.

-Our garden from within our property.
+Our garden from within the property.

 The small church of St. George at the centre of Suđurađ was built in the 13th century and was originally half its today size.
 Later, in the 16th century the other half of the church was built (St. Nikola), and since then it functions as a roman catholic church where service is held every Sunday and on some christian holidays.